arcus/education_modules/r_summary_stats/r_summary_stats.md

 </div>

-Let’s run `summary` on the whole dataframe again to see the results now that we’ve cleaned up the column types.
+Let's run `summary` on the whole dataframe again to see the results now that we've cleaned up the column types.

 ``` r
 summary(cytomegalovirus)